 Rain, rain go away!There are always those times during the year where we are forced to drive in the pouring rain, or a nasty thunderstorm.
 This leads to a rise in car accidents due to driving in the rain.
+Driving in rain can be scary, but if you know how to drive safely, then you will feel more at ease.
+Here are some tips for driving in the rain safely.

 Things You Will Needcar